punit170/DSL-for-LogicGate-designers/README.md

 -Install JDK 8 or 11;
 -Download [MSI Installer](https://www.scala-sbt.org/1.x/docs/Installing-sbt-on-Windows.html);

-Run Project:
+How to run the Project:
-1. From command propmt, navigate to the project directory (use cd command to change directory)
+1. From the command prompt, navigate to the project directory (use the cd command to change the directory)
-2. Start the sbt shell: $sbt
+2. Start the SBT shell: $sbt
-3. Compile the main directory scala code: sbt:project> compile
+3. Compile the main directory scala code: SBT: project> compile
-4. Run the project: sbt:project> run
+4. Run the project: SBT: project> run
-5. To run scalatests: sbt:project> test
+5. To run scala tests: SBT: project> test
-(TO get help sbt:project> help)
+(TO get help SBT: project> help)

 # How to use the project